Dementia with Lewy bodies

 Neurofibrillary tangles are also present, although unlike those found in Alzheimer disease, they lack an amyloid core 2.

-MRI is the modality of choice to structurally image the brain.
-Functional imaging with SPECT/PET is also useful.
+MRI is the modality of choice to structurally image the brain, however, there are no easily identifiable features to specifically support the diagnosis of dementia with Lewy bodies.
+In contrast, functional imaging with SPECT/PET is in many ways more useful.

-- generalised decrease in cerebral volume most marked in
+- generalized decrease in cerebral volume most marked in

 - frontal lobes

 Although frontal and temporal hypoperfusion can be similar to that seen in Alzheimer disease, occipital hypoperfusion and the cingulate island sign (preserved metabolism of the posterior cingulate) on SPECT/PET 1 may aid in differentiation from other types of dementia, especially Alzheimer disease 8,9,13,14.

 Treatment and prognosis

 Unlike Parkinson disease, dementia with Lewy bodies respond less readily to L-dopa and also may have severe sensitivity reactions to neuroleptic drugs, such as rigidity, reduced consciousness, pyrexia, falling, postural hypotension and collapse 3.